This Blackened Tilapia is coated in a simple homemade Cajun spice rub and sauteed to give it the perfect crispy crust, and flaky interior.

 - 1 tsp ground thyme

-- 1 to 2 TBSP olive oil or butter to fry fish in
+- 1 to 2 TBSP olive oil (or butter)

-- Put all the spices and herbs together in 1 small bowl and mix to combine
+- Put all the spices and herbs together in a small bowl and mix them together to combine.

-- Cover with plastic wrap and put into your fridge 1 hour or longer
+- (Optional) Cover the tilapia with plastic wrap and put into your fridge 1 hour or longer.